rzlm/razan.github.io/README.md

 # My Personal Website

+- This is my personal website where I share my programming projects and experience.
-- React, Javascript, Tailwind CSS
+- React, HTML, Tailwind CSS, Javascript

 Designed and Developed by me